 Dynamic Indicators of Basic Early Literacy Skills

-The Dynamic Indicators of Basic Early Literacy Skills (DIBELS) are a set of procedures and measures for assessing the acquisition of early literacy skills from kindergarten through sixth grade.
+The Dynamic Indicators of Basic Early Literacy Skills® (DIBELS) are a set of procedures and measures for assessing the acquisition of early literacy skills.
+They are designed to be short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.

 What are DIBELS?

-The DIBELS measures were specifically designed to assess the Big Ideas in Reading.
-These research-based measures are linked to one another and predictive of later reading proficiency.
+The research-based measures are linked to one another and predictive of later reading proficiency.
 The measures are also consistent with many of the Common Core State Standards in Reading, especially the Foundational Skills.
 Combined, the measures form an assessment system of early literacy development that allows educators to readily and reliably determine student progress.

 Why use DIBELS?

-A unique feature of the DIBELS benchmark decision rules is the inclusion of a zone where a clear prediction is not possible.
-Students with scores in this category require strategic planning on the part of educators to determine appropriate strategies to support the students to meet subsequent early literacy goals.
+Each benchmark subtest has two cut-scores.
+Students with scores falling below the risk cut-score are identified as at risk for not meeting end-of-year expectations in reading.
+These students require intensive intervention to get back on track in reading.
+Students scoring above the benchmark cut-score are identified as at minimal risk for not meeting end-of-year expectations in reading; put more positively, they have a high likelihood of meeting end-of-year learning goals in reading.
+A unique feature of DIBELS cut-scores is the inclusion of a zone where a clear prediction is not possible.
+Students with scores in this category are considered at some risk and require strategic planning on the part of educators to determine appropriate strategies to support the students to meet subsequent early literacy goals.

 The DIBELS measures were specifically designed to assess the Big Ideas in Reading